smevirtual/challenge40-website-2019/README.md

 ### License

-All of the code in this repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Most of the source code in this repository is available under the [MIT License](https://choosealicense.com/licenses/mit/).

-A copy of this license is included in the root of this repository.
+If a file or the contents of a directory are available under a different license, the license information will be indicted in the header of the file or inside of the directory.

 ### SME Logos and Branding